Top 12 tasks for security teams to support working from home

 See Protect against threats in Office 365 for guidance you can use as a starting point.

-Office 365 Advanced Threat Protection (ATP), included with Microsoft 365 E5 and Office 365 E5, safeguards your organization against malicious threats posed by email messages, links (URLs) and collaboration tools.
+Microsoft Defender for Office 365, included with Microsoft 365 E5 and Office 365 E5, safeguards your organization against malicious threats posed by email messages, links (URLs) and collaboration tools.
 This can take several hours to configure.

 - Protects your organization from unknown email threats in real-time by using intelligent systems that inspect attachments and links for malicious content.
 These automated systems include a robust detonation platform, heuristics, and machine learning models.